 It’s an interesting proposition and the cash would buy me a coffee.
 I agree.

-I’m on the second floor of the Stedelijk Museum in Amsterdam.
+I’m on the second floor of the Stedelijk Museum, one of the best art galleries in Amsterdam.
 Although the whole museum is focused on modern art, this section is highlighting some of the most contemporary works.
 I think I have just become a part of one.

 The organiser of our discussion ropes in a few more people.
 One man says he would prefer not to do it.